Favorite Photographers

 Robert Doisneau (1912-1994)

 I first encountered Robert Doisneau’s work during my freshman year in college.
-On one page in the textbook that accompanied my modern art history survey course was one example from the series Doisneau completed for LIFE magazine showing passers-by reacting to a painting of a nude in a Paris shop window.
-His ability to show those candid, unguarded moments still makes me smile.
+On one page in the textbook that accompanied my modern art history survey course was one example from a series Doisneau completed for LIFE magazine showing passers-by reacting to a painting of a nude in a Paris shop window.

 More information: